This Month in Whistler: The Local’s List for October

 Whistler is like an onion.
-Start peeling off the layers of the four seasons, the big happenings and the summer activities (there’s a ton of things to do here in and out of the alpine) and you’ll find a host of ever-changing natural wonders, unique events and interesting things to do.
-Check out our out-of-the-box ideas for the coming month below.
+Start peeling off the layers of the four seasons and the big happenings and you’ll find a host of ever-changing natural wonders, unique events and interesting things to see and do, particularly in off-peak seasons like fall and spring.

 We’re going to the wild side:

 - And reveling in those autumn leaves – bright in the sun, glowing on grey days.

 - Seeing glimpses of the Canada Geese flying overhead, starting their migration.

 - Waiting for the rains to raise the magical, weird and wonderful selection of mushrooms in the forest (did you know there are currently 865 fungi listed in the Whistler Biodiversity Project??).
 We are hanging out for the Fungus Among Us Festival so we can learn more about these fabulous fungi and their essential role in the rainforest.

 - Waiting for cold, clear nights to watch the aurora dance in the skies over Whistler – and registering for this excellent observational astronomy course at the Whistler Public Library so we can learn more about the stars.